FireFragment/greybox/README.md

 - Wait for the script to make builds and upload release

 ## Deployment
 This project is ready to be deployed on apache webserver with history router mode.
-To change the directory of the app, you need to edit it in `vue.config.js:2`, `src/router.js:19` and `public/.htaccess:7` and rebuild.
+To change the directory of the app, you need to edit it in `.env.[mode]:3`, add a new rewrite block to `public/.htaccess` and rebuild.

 History hash mode is used for development to make things easier.